BNSC1/android-notes/README.md

 Anonymous class enables quick implementation and definitation of an interface, or extending a class without naming said class

+`transient` excludes said field from being serialized, such as conditental data, cache field or non-serializable field

 ### Coroutines

 Kotlin Coroutines: enables writing in synchronous way, while the code actually runs asynchronously and concurrently